asidiali/ab-positive/README.md

 # AB+
 A lightweight, approachable A/B testing component for React.

-The goal of this component is to provide a flexible barebones split testing setup that provides a simple layer to build on top of.
-One `onVariantLoad` callback is exposed once the chosen variant has loaded, which is the perfect time for transmitting analytics events or performing any further rendering procedures.
+The goal of this component is to provide a flexible barebones split testing setup for your React components.
+AB+ exposes key callbacks for handling experiments and reporting on variants.

+Please note: this project is a work-in-progress.
+Help is greatly welcomed!

 ## Installation